 Whether or not you remove the vanity when tiling a bathroom floor affects how much cutting and detail work you need to do.
 Removing the vanity cuts down on the amount of tile and backerboard trimming you have to do as you work around the installation.

 When you're not working around a vanity, you can simply install the tile wall-to-wall, which often involves fewer cuts since you don't have to go around the bathroom cabinetry.
 Since the vanity covers up the tile along the wall, it can cover up any blemishes or uneven cuts that might happen.
 When you cut tiles to go around the vanity, any cracks or uneven cuts will be visible, so you'll need to take extra care in cutting the tiles precisely.

 Tiling around the vanity usually requires more sealing as well.
 Since the tile stops at the edge of the vanity, you need to ensure a good seal between the tile and the vanity.
 If you don't, water can seep down into the gap and cause damage to the flooring and vanity.

 Tile Under Vanity

-If you remove the vanity, tile the floor underneath the vanity just like you do the rest of the floor.
-When the time comes to reinstall the vanity, you will simply install the new piece of hardware through the tiles and into the floor.
+If you remove the vanity, tile the floor underneath it just as you do the rest of the floor.
+When the time comes to reinstall the vanity, simply install the new piece of hardware through the tiles and into the floor.
 This is easiest with linoleum or vinyl tiles.
-If you are using ceramic tiles, drilling to install the new vanity can cause serious cracks and splitting in the tiles, so consider tiling around the vanity or installing a new one before you begin tiling.
+If you're using ceramic tiles, drilling to install the new vanity can cause serious cracks and splitting in the tiles, so consider tiling around the vanity or installing a new one before you begin tiling.